 - 1. From Jenkins, select Manage Jenkins > Manage Plugins. - 2.
-On the Plugin Manager page, click the Advanced tab. - 3.
-Under Upload Plugin, click Choose File, and then locate and select Fortify_Jenkins_Plugin <version>.hpi. - 4.
-Click Upload. - 5.
-Restart Jenkins.
+On the Plugin Manager page, click the Available tab. - 3.
+In the Filter box, type Fortify. - 4.
+Select the checkbox for the Fortify plugin, and then click either Install without restart or Download and install after restart.